apigee/api-platform-samples/sample-proxies/target-reroute/README.md

 2. An [Extract Variables policy](http://apigee.com/docs/api-services/reference/extract-variables-policy) extracts the part of the path that comes after the `/WOEID` base path.

 3. The policy stores the value `2467861` in a flow variable called `WOEID.location`.
+This value is specific to the back-end API.
+It identifies the locale for which to return weather data.
 Here is the policy XML:

     ```xml
     <ExtractVariables name="extractId">